Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

         numberOfOccurrences: 3
     ```

-To create a recurrence rule, you must specify both `Pattern` and `Range`.
+To create a recurrence rule, you must specify both `pattern` and `range`.
 Any pattern type can work with any range type.

-**Advanced:** The time zone offset of the `Start` property will apply to the recurrence settings.
+**Advanced:** The time zone offset of the `start` property will apply to the recurrence settings.

 ### TargetingFilter